Thursday, May 16, 2019

 ** Note : I have neither added Aji-no-moto or vinegar as somehow I do not like them and I find that there is no much change in taste too if they are excluded.
 Some do add in a pinch of sugar, which again I have not added.
 White pepper powder is added on preferably to noodles instead of black, I did not have any, also the addition of soya sauce makes it ok when black pepper powder is added.

 ** Note : You can increase the amount of red chilly sauce if desired depending upon your family spice level tolerance.
 If not you can also add on some red chilly powder or paprika powder too.
 The choice is exclusively yours.
-I somehow, prefer my noodles to be kept simple and I have found the taste to be same as that of which is served in the restaurants.
+I somehow, prefer my noodles to be kept simple and I have found the taste to be same as that of which is served in the restaurants, you may follow any that suits your family.

 ** Note : Instant noodles are OK if consumed once in a while and do not make the habit of the same.
 Instant noodles are really not that good for health though we all love to eat them when we are hungry and short of time.
 A little bit of planning when done ensures you serve a healthier meal to your family.
 You can always prepare Hakka Noodles with plenty of veggies of your choice and serve it during dinner as it hardly takes time to cook while it ensures that your children eat healthy veggies.